This easy Ramen soup recipe uses a cheap ramen soup package but amps up the flavor with a quick homemade ramen broth. It is easy, fast and delicious,.

 Ingredients

-- 1 package of Ramen noodles (throw away the flavor packet)
+- 1 package of Ramen noodles (discard the flavor packet)

 - 1 garlic clove, finely minced